Computations directly on the cuspidal cohomology of congruence subgroups of $\mathrm{SL}(3, \mathbb{Z})$: Preliminaries

 Let $G = \GL(3)$ and consider the symmetric space $X = \mathsf{SO}(3) \backslash \mathsf{SL}(3, \mathbb{R})$, where $\mathsf{SL}(3, \mathbb{R})$ acts on the right.
 Henceforth, we let $\Gamma = \Gamma_0(3, p)$, where

 Note, we are restricting our attention to congruence subgroups of prime level $p$.

-\cite{LS82} establishes a correspondence between cuspidal automorphic forms on $\GL(3)$ and nonzero cuspidal cohomology classes in $H^3(\mathcal{M}, \mathbb{C})$, where $\mathcal{M}$ denotes the compactification of the Riemann surface $X/\Gamma$.
+By work of Lee and Schwermer \cite{LS82}, there is a correspondence between cuspidal automorphic forms on $\GL(3)$ and nonzero cuspidal cohomology classes in $H^3(\mathcal{M}, \mathbb{C})$, where $\mathcal{M}$ denotes the Borel-Serre compactification of $X/\Gamma$.
 We leverage this correspondence to study the space of cuspidal automorphic forms on $\textsf{GL}(3)$ by instead investigating a specific space of cohomology classes called the \textbf{cuspidal cohomology}

 We note that the cohomology and homology of $\Gamma$ and $\mathcal{M}$ with complex coefficients are canonically isomorphic and can be identified, as done in \cite{AGG84}.